Owl Modular Summary Term 2

 All children will continue to experience regular, daily visits to outside play areas the when they can practice co-ordination and balancing skills through using bikes and scooters.

-All children have the opportunity to go horse riding (on a rota basis) as well as to visit either the hydrotherapy pool/Tonbridge Public Swimming Pool (on a rota basis).
+All children have the opportunity to have rebound therapy sessions; go horse riding (on a rota basis) as well as to visit either the hydrotherapy pool/Tonbridge Public Swimming Pool (on a rota basis)

 Your child may like to play simple games with you.
 Some favourites are: chase and “traffic lights” when riding a scooter or bike.
-Some children are beginning to enjoy playing games such as Frisbee or taking turns to kick a football to each other.
+Some children are beginning to enjoy playing games such a chase or taking turns to kick a football to each other.

 |Expressive Arts and Design|

-Art & DT – This term children will be exploring and developing skills such as using simple tools and their hands to new materials and tactile experiences and to which will in turn support children to develop their hand function motor skills, for example, gripping, squishing, mixing and pinching.
+Art & DT – This term children will be exploring and developing skills such as using simple tools and their hands to new materials and tactile experiences and to which will in turn support children to develop their hand function motor skills.

 |Understanding The World|

 All children will be developing their ability to explore and investigate new materials and tactile experiences using their senses.
-This term we will be exploring water.
+This term we will be exploring different materials such as slime (for Halloween); looking at how materials can be changed when we create chocolate finger fireworks, and making shortbread and salt dough decorations for Christmas.

 All children will use programs which encourage children to develop computing skills such as drag and drop and cause and effect skills.
 We use interactive whiteboard and i-pads to reinforce learning as well as to develop memory and sequencing skills.